ShopBonsai/docs/docs/product-feeds/best-practices.md

 ## Product Removal

-We remove variants from the feeds if the merchant removed them or they are no longer up to our standards.
+We immediately remove variants from the feeds if they are no longer up to our standards or would break an export.
+Otherwise if a merchant removes a product we remove the product with some delay to allow partners a chance to ingest an update with the product marked as out of stock.
+We recommend building a feed ingestion system that will handle removed products.